-Dr Victoria Martin, Reader in Particle Physics, University of Edinburgh, ATLAS experiment at the CERN Large Hadron Collider (LHC)
+Professor Victoria Martin, Reader in Particle Physics, University of Edinburgh, ATLAS experiment at the CERN Large Hadron Collider (LHC)

 Victoria leads the Edinburgh research group of the ATLAS experiment collaboration at the LHC at CERN.
 She is currently studying the properties of the recently discovered Higgs boson.
 She also participates in the International Linear Collider (ILC) and Compact Linear Collider (CLIC) projects, investigating and developing techniques for potential future high energy electron-positron collider.
 Victoria has featured in an extensive range of public outreach activities, including regular contributions to print and broadcast media, frequent public lectures, contributing and consulting on collections at National Museum of Scotland, and working with secondary schools.

 Perren Chair of Astronomy at University College London, Ofer’s research interests include cosmological probes of Dark Matter and Dark Energy, the formation and evolution of galaxies, neutrino cosmology, and large spectroscopic and photometric redshift surveys.
 He co-chairs the Science Committee of the international Dark Energy Survey.